Shoopity/Matter_Notification_Device/README.md

 These devices communicate locally via Wi-Fi (I might add Thread later) and support Matter Multi-Admin, allowing them to be controlled by Google Home (voice control/automations) and bound directly to each other for local, zero-latency execution.

+**NOTE:** I did all my work on a SEEED ESP32 C6 device.
+I've tried to keep things device agnostic, but I'm horrible at doing that.
+I hope you can follow these commands with whatever device you decide to use.

 ---

 ## Hardware Pinout Configurations